kimmiechoo/kimmiechoo/README.md

 - 👀 I’m interested in beaches, karaoke, and reading your birth chart
 - 🌱 I’m currently learning UX/UI design and coding
 - 💞️ I’m looking to collaborate on how to improve my coding skills, along with my UXUI skills
-- 📫 How to reach me... don't, but comment on any suggestions!
+- 📫 How to reach me... comment below on feedback or suggestions.

 <!---
 kimmiechoo/kimmiechoo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.